• Skip to main content

 • Do not include your previous salaries.
 This will severely impact your negotiation abilities down the line.

-Administrative Assistant CV Tips – Recap
+Office Manager CV Tips – Recap

-1. Highlight Your Organizational Skills ?️
+1. Highlight Your Organizational Skills

-3. Detail Your Technical Proficiency ?
+3. Detail Your Budget Management Experience ?

-5. Include Quantifiable Achievements ?
+8. Use Quantifiable Achievements ?

-Administrative Assistant CV Sample
+Office Manager CV Sample

 Below is an example CV from someone with a number of years experience in the field.
 For an editable .DOCX version, click here.